Our thinking

 Core issues that the AI Regulations seek to address

-• The EU AI Act is likely to address many of the usual core issues, and that detail is not discussed here.
+• The EU AI Act aims to address many of the usual core issues, and that detail is not discussed here.
 Focusing on the sector-specific developments, the CNIL's AI Action Plan (May 2023) aims to address the following issues:

 • The lack of understanding of the functioning of AI systems, and their impacts on individuals